 This situation is also what you would see if the randomization in the last example did not go well or if randomization was not possible.

 The differences between Interaction and Association will become clearer as you analyze more data.
-It’s always a good idea to stop and explore your data through graphs or by trying different terms in your model to figure out exactly what’s going on with your variables.
+It’s always a good idea to stop and explore your data.
+Use graphs or try different terms in your model to figure out exactly what’s going on with your variables.